Apache Spark definition

 What is the right audience to learn Apache Spark?

 Apache Spark can be mastered by professionals who are in the IT domain in order to increase their marketability.
 Big Data Hadoop professionals surely need to learn Apache since it is the next most important technology in Hadoop processing.
 Other than that even ETL professionals, SQL professionals and project managers can gain immensely if they master Apache Spark.
 Finally Data Scientists also need to gain in-depth knowledge in order to excel at their careers.
-Spark is extensively deployed in machine learning scenarios and Data Scientists are also expected to work in machine learning domain making them the right candidates for Apache Spark training.
+Spark is extensively deployed in Machine Learning scenarios and Data Scientists are also expected to work in Machine Learning domain making them the right candidates for Apache Spark training.
+Those who have an innate desire to learn the latest emerging technologies can also learn the Spark technology.

 Increased demand for Spark Professionals everywhere